 Both of these types of loans can be consolidated into a single loan with lower interest rates and different terms.

-When you are ready to take the step into refinancing your loans and save thousands in the long run, here are our top picks for student loan refinancing.
+If you are ready to take the first step into refinancing your loans and saving thousands in the long run, look to our top picks for student loan refinancing.